wp-plugins/wp-fjqgrid/readme.txt

 Info and samples at <a href="http://faina09.it/category/wp-plugins/wp-fjqgrid/">WPF-jqGrid developer's site</a>

+WARNING: do to a plugin rename, the current plugin directory is wp-content\plugins\<strong>wp-fjqgrid</strong> while the plugin name and the shortcode has the '-' in a different position: <strong>wpf-jqgrid</strong>.

 == Installation ==
 1. Unzip and place the 'wpf-jqgrid' folder in your 'wp-content/plugins' directory.
 2. Activate the plugin.